ddcovery/d_null_safety/README.md

 ## Disclaimer

 I really don't like dealing with nulls.
 I consider this need an "anti pattern".
+After daling with it in dart/flutter and given my experience with scala i really consider this an "anti pattern"

 ### The Dart (and Flutter) antipattern

-**Dart** (and its framework **Flutter**) **forces you to work with nulls** (i.e.: for managing "optional" funcion parameters).
-The adventage is clean: with only one "constructor" or "function" you can use tens of optional parameters:
+**Dart** (and its framework **Flutter**) **forces you to work with nulls**:   (i.e.: for managing "optional" funcion parameters).
+With this feature they converts a weeknes (no method overloading) to an adventage: with only one "constructor" or "function" you can use tens of optional parameters freely.

 ```Dart
 class Person {